Code-Institute-Submissions/milestone-project-163/README.md

     - Game information, e.g. tracking time remainaing and moves made
     - Ability to start/restart the game when appropriate

 * Structure: The below images show wireframes for the desktop and mobile versions of the site, as well as how the overlay would work in the desktop case.
-The mobile variant follows the same pattern.
+The mobile variant follows the same pattern

     #### Wireframes ####